Cyber security is the means by which individuals and organisations reduce the risk of becoming victims of cyber-attack.

 Certification will reassure current and potential customers that you take cyber security seriously.

-Certification gives you peace of mind that your defences will protect against the vast majority of common cyber-attacks simply because these attacks are looking for targets which do not have the Cyber Essentials technical controls in place.
+Certification gives you peace of mind that your defenses will protect against the vast majority of common cyber-attacks simply because these attacks are looking for targets which do not have the Cyber Essentials technical controls in place.
 This gives the added assurance to your customers that:

 · You have demonstrated that you have undertaken essential precautions in minimising cyber risk